simple-login/app/README.md

 Once you have your own SimpleLogin instance running, you can change the `API URL` in SimpleLogin's Chrome/Firefox extension, Android/iOS app to your server.

-SimpleLogin roadmap is at https://trello.com/b/4d6A69I4/open-roadmap, feel free to submit new ideas or vote on features.
+SimpleLogin roadmap is at https://github.com/simple-login/app/projects/1 and our forum at https://github.com/simple-login/app/discussions, feel free to submit new ideas or vote on features.

 ### Prerequisites